Price hikes, outlook cuts - What airlines are doing as fuel costs surge

 IAG

-British Airways-owner IAG said on March 10 it did not plan to hike ticket prices immediately, as it has hedged much of its fuel for the short- to medium-term.
+British Airways-owner IAG said on March 10 it did not plan to increase ticket prices immediately, as it has hedged much of its fuel for the short- to medium-term.

 INDIGO